Aberry-byte/LROC-Elelvation-Stats/README.md

 ## *array_element_differences(array_1, array_2, element_to_get)*

-Given two arrays and a certain element, this function checks that two points have the same id number then returns an array of the difference in the elements for matching points
+Given two arrays and a certain element, this function checks that two lists in the arrays have the same id number then returns an array of the difference in the elements for matching points

         EX: DTM_by_noDTM_elevation = esf.array_element_differences(DTM_point_array, noDTM_point_array, 3)

 ## *percent_difference(value1, value2)*